RADettmer/D3-challenge/README.md

 	js - app.js

-IMAGES:
+IMAGES: (These are in the assests/data folder)

 D3Times tag - is a screen shot with a highlighted tag

 D3Times - is a screen shot without the highlighted tag

-The above files are in the assets/data folder.